Initial Contact

 Admission Date Reminder

-A further letter will issue shortly before admission providing the following information:
+You will receive another letter before admission, providing the following information:

 • Consultant Orthopaedic Surgeon who will perform your surgery